blankaex/blog/_posts/2023-05-03-effay-starter-pack.md

     {{ site.url }}/assets/res/2023-05-03-effay-starter-pack/9-nike.jpg
     {{ site.url }}/assets/res/2023-05-03-effay-starter-pack/9-adidas.jpg
 {% endcapture %}
-{% include gallery images=images cols=2 caption="Nike Elemental Premium Crossbody Bag, Adidas Utility Festival Crossbody Bag" %}
+{% include gallery images=images cols=2 caption="Nike Elemental Premium Crossbody Bag, Adicolor Classic Festival Bag" %}

 Great outfits are set apart from good ones by accessories.
 Once you have the basics sorted, I'd say branching out into accessories is a better play than just getting more clothes.
 A crossbody bag serves dual functions of filling the accessory niche while also saving you from unflattering bulky pockets, and a black one works with everything.